Skip to main content

 Step-up TTL

-Default is 15 minutes.
+Default is 15 minutes (hardcoded in src/lib/auth/step-up-edge.ts as STEP_UP_TTL_MS = 15 * 60 * 1000).
 The TTL is intentionally short to limit blast radius if a session is hijacked.
-Sliding-window: every successful verify resets the 15-minute timer.
-The TTL is hardcoded in the edge middleware as a constant equal to 15 minutes in milliseconds.
-To change it, modify the constant and redeploy.
-There is no per-tenant configuration today.
+Every successful verify resets the timer.
+There is no per-tenant configuration today; changing the TTL requires a code change and redeploy.

 What’s bypassed